named-data/NDN-CCL-API/name.rst

 :Returns:

-    0 If they compare equal, -1 if self comes before other in the canonical ordering, or 1 if self comes after other in the canonical ordering.
+    0 If they compare equal, -1 if this Name comes before other in the canonical ordering, or 1 if this Name comes after other in the canonical ordering.

 Name.equals Method